aphyr/gretchen/README.md

  ...}
 ```

-Or a external consistency errors.
+Or external consistency errors.
 For instance, a lost update, where two
 transactions both compare-and-set 0 to 1:

 ```clj